 Voweletics, it’s a learning approach most parents have never heard of and that’s because only one school in the country is using it, right here in the Quad Cities.
-Lourdes Catholic School in Bettendorf has been using the teaching method for three years and one of their own teachers created it.
+Lourdes Catholic School in Bettendorf has been using the teaching method for two years and one of their own teachers created it.

 Singing and dancing is how Lourdes Catholic School students learn.

 “We are really having a great time and it’s wonderful to see the children’s enthusiasm, the way they embrace it,” says Jane Volden, creator of the program and first grade teacher.

 The program is a way for students to learn how to read.
 The program focuses on vocabulary, fluency and comprehension.

 “It’s very important that we lay the foundations so that students are not guessing at reading, they have the knowledge and they know the how and why those vowels make the sounds they do,” says Volden.